 - There are no other birth certificates other than integrated certificates.

 Sounds interesting, but here’s the problem.
 Like the sealing of original birth certificates in the first place, the integrated birth certificate is being offered as a be happy one-size fits all solution for all adopted people, and one that will allegedly eliminate the sealing of birth certificates.
-It is actually sold as a single certificate for all births, not just certificates of birth for adopted people, but certificates of birth for everyone else—except that adopted people will be, by far, the vast majority of people who receive such certificates, whether they like it or not.
+It is actually sold as a single certificate for all births, not just certificates of birth for adopted people—except that adopted people will be, by far, the vast majority of people who receive such certificates, whether they like it or not.
 Most non-adopted people will never need an “integrated” certificate.
 They won’t even notice it.

 Because integrated certificates list all parents, adopted and birth, it will obviously disclose personal information to anyone who generally has no need to know a person’s, well, pedigree.
 A clerk at the department of motor vehicles, an administrator at an elementary school, or volunteers with a soccer club or baseball little league will inevitably exclaim, upon seeing an integrated certificate, “oh, you’re adopted!”
 We already know how that goes.

 The vast majority of adopted people do not want this and have not requested it.
-Rather, we want one thing: equality to identity by getting the true information that accompanied our actual birth, whether that information is one the reproduction of an original certificate or is data listed on the birth certificates that nearly all states produce today (more on that immediately below).
+Rather, we want one thing: equality, measured by providing the recorded information about our actual births, whether that information is a reproduction of an original certificate or is data listed on birth certificates that nearly all states produce today (more on that immediately below).